bfsunlp/BFSUStanViz/Readme.md

 python main.py --directory --tokenize --zh --xpos D:\source_dir D:\target_dir
 ```

-"--pos" can be replaced with "--tokenize" for tokenization task;
+"--pos" can be replaced with "--tokenize" for tokenization task or "--lemmatize" for lemmatization task.

 "--zh" can be replaced with other supported language acronym;